Boundary estimates and Green function's expansion for elliptic systems with random coefficients: Introduction

 \subsection{Organization of the paper}

-In Section $\ref{sec:2}$, we first establish large-scale boundary H\"older estimates in Proposition $\ref{P:1}$ and give the related unform estimates in Corollary $\ref{corollary:2.1}$.
+In Section $\ref{sec:2}$, we first establish large-scale boundary H\"older estimates in Proposition $\ref{P:1}$ and give the related uniform estimates in Corollary $\ref{corollary:2.1}$.
 Then, we discuss large-scale boundary Lipschitz estimates in Proposition $\ref{P:3}$.
-Similarly, we state the related unform estimates in Corollary $\ref{corollary:2.2}$, which together with Corollary $\ref{corollary:2.1}$ benefits the study of Green functions.
+Similarly, we state the related uniform estimates in Corollary $\ref{corollary:2.2}$, which together with Corollary $\ref{corollary:2.1}$ benefits the study of Green functions.

 In Section $\ref{sec:3}$, we show some annealed decay estimates of Green functions in Proposition $\ref{P:4}$, which is due to the related quenched decay estimates given in Lemma $\ref{lemma:3}$.
-Besides, to handle the boundary correctors, we manage to establish the so-called annealed layer-type estimate in Proposition $\ref{P:2}$, which is based upon the related decay estimates with a distance weight (see Lemmas $\ref{lemma:5}$, $\ref{lemma:3.1}$ and $\ref{lemma:3.2}$).
+Besides, to handle the boundary correctors, we manage to establish the so-called annealed layer-type estimate in Proposition $\ref{P:2}$, which is based upon the related decay estimates with a distance weight (see Lemmas $\ref{lemma:5}$, $\ref{lemma:3.1}$, and $\ref{lemma:3.2}$).

-In Section $\ref{sec:4}$, we first establish an interesting boundary estimate $\eqref{pri:3.6}$ in Lemma $\ref{lemma:4.1}$, which is stronger than energy-type one but weaker than the boundary Lipschitz estimate.
-Based upon this lemma, we complete the whole proof of Proposition $\ref{P:5}$ by five steps, and it implies all the results of Theorem $\ref{thm:2}$.
+In Section $\ref{sec:4}$, we study boundary correctors.
+We first establish an interesting boundary estimate in Lemma $\ref{lemma:4.1}$, which is stronger than energy-type one but weaker than the boundary Lipschitz estimate.
+Based upon this lemma, we complete the proof of Proposition $\ref{P:5}$ by four steps, which implies all the results of Theorem $\ref{thm:2}$.

 In Section $\ref{sec:5}$, we focus on the demonstration of Theorem $\ref{thm:3}$.
 There are two important ingredients involved.
 One is the weak norm estimate $\eqref{pri:27}$ stated in Lemma $\ref{lemma:4}$ (we also call it Bella-Giunti-Otto's lemma), the other is annealed Calder\'on-Zygmund estimates stated in Lemma $\ref{P:7*}$ whose proof has been shown in \cite{Wang-Xu23-1}.

-Finally, we provide a proof of Corollary $\ref{corollary:1}$.
+In Section $\ref{sec:6}$, we introduce the bootstrap method\footnote{This is the only part of this article that involves nondeterministic arguments}.
+It consists of three parts: the improved Caccioppoli's inequality (see Lemma $\ref{lemma:7.1}$), one-order improvement (see Lemma $\ref{lemma:7.2}$), and sensitive estimates (see Lemma $\ref{lemma:7.3}$).
+These ingredients are combined to establish the proof of Theorem $\ref{thm:2*}$.
+The paper concludes with an appendix that presents the precise form of scale-invariant estimates (see Lemma $\ref{lemma:8.1}$).
+These estimates play a fundamental role in the analysis of Sections $\ref{sec:2}$ and $\ref{sec:6}$.